 Version January 10, 2021 submitted to Symmetry

-1 Abstract: The identification and evaluation of driving risk was the primary step to calculate premiums

-2 in the newly emerging usage-based insurance.
-Telematics data obtained from Internet of vehicles 3 contains a large number of near-miss events, which could be regarded as a supplement to claims or
+Abstract: This study proposes a method to identify and evaluate driving risk as the primary step to calculate premiums in the newly emerging context of usage-based insurance.
+Telematics data obtained from Internet of vehicles 3 contains a large number of near-miss events, which can be regarded as a supplement to claims or

-4 accidents in driving risk score.
-In this study, Poisson regression and Negative binomial regression
+4 accidents, to estimate a driving risk score for each vehicle.
+Poisson regression and Negative binomial regression

-5 were applied to processed summary data set and panel data set containing near-miss events, i.e. over

-6 speed, high speed brake, harsh acceleration and harsh deceleration, and driving behavior parameters

-7 without claims and accidents.
-Negative binomial regression performed better, and its results revealed

-8 different driving behavior parameters impact on different near-miss events and classified the vehicles

-9 according to the driving risk score.
-This study provided a research basis for actuarial insurance
+5 are applied to a summary data set with one record per vehicle and to a panel data set of daily vehicle data containing near-miss events, namely counts of excess 6 speed, high speed brake, harsh acceleration or deceleration, and additional driving behavior parameters not including accidents.
+Negative binomial regression performs better then Poisson rregression.
+Vehicles are classified with a driving risk score computed from individual effects.
+Of the panel model.
+This study provides a research basis for actuarial insurance

-10 premiums and precise supervision of dangerous driving behaviors based on driving risks.
+10 premium calculations even if no accident information is available and enables a precise supervision of dangerous driving behaviors based on driving risk scores.

 11 Keywords: usage-based insurance; driving risk assessment; driving risk classification; telematics;